sveltia/sveltia-cms-auth/README.md

 # Sveltia CMS Authenticator

-This simple [Cloudflare Workers](https://workers.cloudflare.com/) script allows [Sveltia CMS](https://github.com/sveltia/sveltia-cms) users to authenticate with [GitHub](https://docs.github.com/en/apps/oauth-apps/building-oauth-apps/authorizing-oauth-apps) (or [GitLab](https://docs.gitlab.com/ee/api/oauth2.html#authorization-code-flow)).
+This simple [Cloudflare Workers](https://workers.cloudflare.com/) script allows [Sveltia CMS](https://github.com/sveltia/sveltia-cms) users to authenticate with [GitHub](https://docs.github.com/en/apps/oauth-apps/building-oauth-apps/authorizing-oauth-apps).

 ## When to use it

-In most cases, you don’t need to use this authenticator.
-Sveltia CMS supports multiple authentication methods for GitHub and GitLab, so you can choose the one that best suits your needs without having to set up this authenticator.
+**In most cases, you don’t need this authenticator**.
+Sveltia CMS supports multiple authentication methods for GitHub and GitLab, so you can choose the one that best suits your needs without having to set up this OAuth client.

 ### You don’t need it if…